 They just don’t know how.

-And even if they do have coping strategies, they are often too exhausted and worn down to use them all the time.
+And even if they do have coping strategies, they may be ruining their life, leaving them too exhausted and worn down to enjoy life.

 (That’s where professional hypnotherapy can make all the difference, as it tackles the problem at the root, rather than just teaching coping strategies)